- how we use your information

 That healthcare service may then go on to share your data with other healthcare providers.
 They will follow their own policies and data protection legislation if so.

-By agreeing to be referred to another healthcare provider you are also agreeing that your data can be forwarded to them so they can can provide care.
+By agreeing to be referred to another healthcare provider you are also agreeing that your data can be forwarded to them so they can provide care.
 If you’re contacting us on behalf of someone else you should make sure that person has agreed their data can be shared in this way.

 Other uses of your data